 I first made this recipe in the early 1980s in my talking microwave, which had a 750-watt capacity.
 Today’s microwave ovens provide at least 1200-watts of power.
 I have made a few changes.
 Lately, I have been making this pudding with brioche.
 My husband brought it home from the local grocery store when he couldn’t ...
 Continue Reading

-(From scratch, using flour, cooked in the microwave oven) This filling is delicious, chilled in a bowl or served from the freezer on a hot summer day.
+(From scratch, using flour, cooked in the microwave oven) This filling is delicious, chilled in a bowl, or served on a hot summer day from the freezer.
 Make it with or without meringue.
-It is also the perfect filling for prebaked tart or pie shells.
-Make sure you have granulated sugar, all-purpose flour, salt, 3 eggs, a juicy...
+It is also the perfect filling for prebaked tarts or pie shells.
+Make sure you have granulated sugar, all-purpose flour, salt, 3 eggs, a jui...
 Continue Reading

 I have been making this recipe since the early 1980s.
 I have a 1200 watt microwave oven, and I cook this recipe at Power 8.
 Your plain rice can be cooked in your preferred way: steamer, pressure cooker, stovetop, microwave, or conventional oven.
 Ingredients: 3 beaten eggs 2 cups of milk 1/3 cup of sugar 1 teaspoon o...
 Continue Reading

 My husband, the boy from the Get a Bigger Wagon stories, truly loves this pudding.
 He keeps the leftovers in the fridge and happily warms further servings in the microwave.
 He assures me that this pudding keeps well for three days.
 I found the original recipe, written in fountain pen, in my mother’s personal cookbook, whi...
 Continue Reading